tigrouind/WL1-Editor/README.md

 <kbd>Right-click</kbd> can be used to delete objects.
 Available enemies / objects depends of current sector / warp.

 ### Editing sectors / warps
 Toolbox must be active.
-Select "Sector" view.
+Select "Level / Sector" view.
 - <kbd>Middle-click</kbd> on a sector to select it.
 - Change sector properties in toolbox.

-If you select a sector that has no warp, you will be editing level header (which has similar properties to warps).
+If you select a sector already selected, it will unselected sector and show level header (which has similar properties to sector).

 Enemy sets specify which enemies will be loaded for a given warp (up to 6 enemies loaded).
 Some enemy sets are specific to some places (eg: boss or treasure room, ...).
 "X" near treasure enemy set means game will check if related treasure key has already been collected.
 If it is, it will remove key and will already open skull door leading to treasure.
 It should be used for all warps leading to a sector that have treasure key or door.